-Don Quixote meets Jack and the Beanstalk meets Calvin and Hobbes in this poignant gateway dark fantasy film.
+Don Quixote meets Jack and the Beanstalk meets Calvin and Hobbes in the poignant gateway dark fantasy film I Kill Giants (2018).

 Directed by Anders Walters

 Remember, the first scary stories that get told to young children are fairy tales.
 And this plays out like a quasi-modern fairy tale, with a touch of Lewis Caroll madness.
 A brave… probably too brave…young teen facing down some pretty big fears, giants and otherwise.
-This movie is based on a much loved graphic novel by Joe Kelly and J.M.
-Ken Niimura which I must admit not having read.
-However, the images are gorgeous, and if the storytelling is anything like the movie, I will be picking this up from my local comic book store.
-There are some of the images which seem were ripped right from the movie screen or vice versa.
+This movie is based on a much-loved graphic novel by Joe Kelly and J.M.
+Ken Niimura.
+However, the images are gorgeous, and if the storytelling is anything like the movie, I will pick this up from my local comic book store.

 I Kill Giants is not rated, but it would probably be PG, maybe PG-13 for intensity.
 If you have kids who want to see something scary but aren’t ready for a real horror movie, this is a fine starter kit.
-It is a fine coming of age tale, but be warned, there are some bittersweet moments in it that may take some explaining to younger sensitive kids.
+It is a fine coming-of-age tale, but be warned, some bittersweet moments in it may take some explaining to younger, sensitive kids.
 If your kids enjoy Harry Potter movies and can handle that level of intensity, they’ll probably really enjoy this.